 Pilot Users and Projects

 The USGS is seeking a limited number of partners to cooperatively develop pilot projects to demonstrate the use of ShakeAlert™ System notifications and data streams in real-world applications. we welcome pilots with both direct users and commercial developers.

 Pilot Users share all the characteristics of Beta Users but, in addition, must be willing and able to commit to implementing one or more specific applications for ShakeAlert™ to the point of practical demonstration.
 Not all proposed pilot projects will be selected for development.
 ShakeAlert™ is currently in a “production prototype” phase and is not yet ready for public release.
 Therefore, smartphone apps or other implementations with the primary goal of general public notification are not being considered at this time.

-If your organization is interested in a pilot project, please contact us to discuss your project.
+If your organization is interested in a Pilot Project, please contact your local ShakeAlert™ Regional Coordinator to discuss your project.

 Bill Steele – email@example.com

 Mouse Reusch – firstname.lastname@example.org